influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/cli_client.md

 ...
 ```

-**[level](javascript:void())** &ndash; This command sets the log level for the Kapacitor log stream written to the
+**`level`**  This command sets the log level for the Kapacitor log stream written to the log file from the Kapacitor server.
-log file from the Kapacitor server.
-On Linux systems this file is located by
+On Linux systems this file is located by default at `/var/log/kapacitor/kapacitor.log`.
-default at `/var/log/kapacitor/kapacitor.log`.
 The form it takes is as follows:

 ```
 kapacitor level <LEVEL>